mathjax/MathJax-docs/input/tex/extensions/colorv2.rst

 colorv2 Commands
 ----------------

-The `colorv2` extension implementes the following macros:
+The `colorv2` extension implements the following macros:
 ``\color``